we shall have to think up signs, sketch a landscape, fabricate a plan

 The base of these events, as of the whole LaForesta, is embodied culture.
 In the context of contemporary Western society human body is usually looked at from the aesthetic, performative, or health-related angles.
 What drives us to create events and research labs dedicated to a more embodied culture is an interest in the intelligence of the body connected to lived life, in the relationship between physical states and states of mind, in the body as our perceiving, thinking, feeling, moving, and acting in the world.
 We look at the body as a process and a totality of our lived experiences, as a mediator between external forces: events, expectations, cultural beliefs; and inner forces: internal drives, conscious or unconscious desires, and invisible currents that move us.
 Body is an encounter between these socio-cultural, phenomenological, biological, intuitive and embodied cognitive conscious and unconscious phenomena — all taking part in orchestrating our engagement with life.
 To put it simply, we are interested in the body as a place where life happens and where we find out what is real and true for us, where our multiple intelligences meet (emotional, intellectual, somatic, intuitive, etc), which we are convinced is very needed in the context of global contemporary culture and its crisis.
 So any subject we choose to look and study collectively during the Symposium, will have embodied culture as a base.

-Interdisciplinary Woods Creathon is a challenge, a call to thinking and acting, that lasts between 1 and 3 days and invites participants to think about and develop ideas/concepts/products/projects within the chosen subject in an interdisciplinary setting.
+Creathon is a challenge, a call to thinking and acting, that lasts between a few hours and a few days and invites participants to think about and develop ideas/concepts/products/projects within the chosen subject in an interdisciplinary setting.
 Subjects can be anything that is important to humanity at the moment.
 It can be something general like: what is the future of food, education, relationships, cities, mobility, etc etc. Or something concrete like: How can innovative practices in the arts provide alternative ways of looking at social impact?
-Workflow is divided between inputs from both the ‘external world’ professionals (artists, scientists, designers, academics, etc) and ‘internal world’ explorers (embodiment, movement, body attention, and wellbeing coaches, artists, poets), as well as the implementation sessions where participants are working on their projects in groups and individually.
+Workflow is divided between inputs from both the ‘external world’ professionals (artists, scientists, designers, academics, etc) and ‘internal world’ explorers (embodiment, movement, body attention, and wellbeing mentors-artists-poets), as well as the implementation sessions where participants are working on their projects in groups and individually.